What is PVDF Material?

 Among commercial fluoropolymers, the polymer has one of the highest heat deflection temperatures under load (148°C @0.5Mpa) and the lowest melting point (178°C).

-PVDF polymers have lower imbuing values than other PVDF plastic due to their high crystallinity and surface tension.
+PVDF polymers have lower imbuing values than other PVDF plastics due to their high crystallinity and surface tension.
 The same imbuing effects can be seen in gases and liquids.
 However, the ability to imbue depends entirely on the crystalline modification of parts.

 Chemical Resistance: